KQM-git/TCL/docs/evidence/characters/hydro/sangonomiya-kokomi.md

   * 00:08 - proof of snapshot
   * 00:29 - Bake-Kurage damage changes upon Q cast
   * 00:53 - Bennett ATK buff remained snapshotted even after E timer refresh (as shown by the final tick at around 01:16)
-  * 01:28 - prematurely switching out of Kokomi during her Q results in Bake-Kurage bonus dmg from Q going away
+  * 01:28 - prematurely switching out of Kokomi during her Q results in Bake-Kurage bonus DMG from Q going away
 * The Bake-Kurage damage bonus when Q is active does not get snapshotted by Bake-Kurage - [Aetherpon#5730](https://www.youtube.com/watch?v=1NmAZBZsTDk) and [CC#5588](https://youtu.be/hOQVxguTCVg?t=88)
 * Kokomi E spawn has a fixed range. - [CC#5588](https://youtu.be/w2ouvQFhNkI)
 * Kokomi's Bake-Kurage only heals the active character and if they are within the Bake-Kurage's AoE - [CC#5588](https://www.youtube.com/watch?v=t8K8FUOai50)